 Integral to the success of the program is the teacher-scientist partnership in which interested teachers are paired with Whitehead partners—young scientists who attend each session and serve as a resource for the teacher throughout the academic year.
 Partners answer questions, share their expertise, and even visit schools to meet with students.
 Over the years, participating teachers have found these partnerships to be invaluable relationships.

-The first seminar of the 2013-2014 season was held Monday, October 7, in Whitehead’s McGovern Auditorium.
+The first seminar of the 2014-2015 season will be held Monday, October 6, in Whitehead’s McGovern Auditorium.
 Each session begins promptly at 4:15 pm.

 In Whitehead Member Hazel Sive's lab, zebrafish are used as a tool to study embryonic brain development.
 The brain on the right is a normal control, while the brain on the left has reduced expression of the gene aldoaa, which causes a malformation of the brain ventricle (stained red) .